guettli/deadends-of-it/README.md

 Related: [Why I forked my own project and my own company ownCloud to Nextcloud (YouTube)](https://www.youtube.com/watch?v=UTKvLSnFL6I)

+# Server Operating Systems

+In the past there have been AIX, HPUX, Solaris, FreeBSD, NetBSD, ...

+The winner takes it all: Linux

 # API and Data Exchange

 ## Corba